schapm/SavingsCalculator/README.md

 </p>

 ## Credits
-Tests provided for an exercise by the [University of Helsinki](https://java-programming.mooc.fi/), and modified for purpose.
+Tests provided for the exercise by the [University of Helsinki](https://java-programming.mooc.fi/), and modified for purpose.